Skip to main content

 It is the responsibility of the researcher to obtain any necessary copyright clearances.

-Permission to publish material from the Charles W. Nibley family papers must be obtained from the Special Collections and Archives manuscript curator and/or the Special Collections and Archives manuscript curator head.
+Permission to publish material from the Charles W. Nibley family papers must be obtained from the Special Collections and Archives manuscript curator and/or the Special Collections and Archives department head.

 Biographical Note